 Witnessing the suffering of another person can induce the raw emotion of fear or sadness or repulsion.
 Too often, people are disconnected or blind.

 It has two components.
-First, compassion means to put yourself in another person’s shoes, and ask yourself the following: What if I were that person?
-How would I feel?
-So, compassion means to develop an awareness of the suffering in another person.
+First, compassion means to put yourself in another person’s shoes.
+So, compassion means to create an awareness of the suffering in another person.

 Compassion has a second component.
 Once you have an awareness of the suffering, you must respond suitably.
 To do nothing isn’t compassion.
 So, compassion also means to embrace the golden rule — treat others as you desire to be treated.